AnleAnja/mi-web-technologien-beiboot-ss2020-Dominikdeimel/docs/adr/0001-backend-node-express.md

-# Node.js und Express.js als serverseitige Frameworks
+# Node.js and Express.js as backend frameworks

-* Status: Angenommen
+* Status: Accepted

 ## Context and Problem Statement
-Zu Beginn müssen Frameworks für den serverseitigen Teil des Beibootprojekts bestimmt werden.
+Initially, frameworks must be determined for the server-side part of the BeiBoot project.
-Dafür soll zum einen eine allgemeine Plattform und zum anderen ein Webframework festgelegt werden.
+A general plattform and a web framework should be defined.

 ## Considered Options

-* [Node.js](https://nodejs.org/en/) 13.13.0 – Serverseitige Plattform zur Realisierung von Netzwerkanwendungen
+* [Node.js](https://nodejs.org/en/) 13.13.0 – Server-side javascript runtime environment for web-applications
-* [Express.js](https://expressjs.com/de/) – Schnelles und leichtes Node.js Framework für Webanwendungen
+* [Express.js](https://expressjs.com/de/) – Node.js framework for web-applications

 ## Decision Outcome

-Es wurde sich für Node.js und Express.js entschieden, da diese Technologien bereits in diversen Projekten eingesetzt wurden.
+Choosen Option: **Node.js** and **Express.js**, because these technologies were already used in past projects

 ### Positive Consequences
-* Es ist keine gesonderte Einarbeitung notwendig
+* No further induction required

 ### Negative Consequences
-* Es werden keine neuen Technologien ausprobiert
+* Already known technologies are used, instead of new ones